 - (1) Our sponsor has agreed to loan us up to \$300,000 to be used for a portion of the expenses of this offering.
 The as adjusted information gives effect to the repayment of this note out of the proceeds from this offering and the sale of the private placement warrants.
-As of March 5, 2021, we have not borrowed any amount under the promissory note with our sponsor. - (2) Upon the completion of our initial business combination, we will provide our public shareholders with the opportunity to redeem their public shares for cash equal to their pro rata share of the aggregate amount then on deposit in the trust account, calculated as of two business days prior to the consummation of the initial business combination, including interest (which interest shall be net of taxes payable by us), subject to the limitations described herein whereby we may not redeem public shares in an amount that would cause our net tangible assets to be less than \$5,000,001, either prior to or upon consummation of an initial business combination, after payment of the deferred underwriting commission, and any limitations (including, but not limited to, cash requirements) created by the terms of the proposed business combination.
-The value of Class A ordinary shares that may be redeemed is equal to \$10.00 per share (which is the assumed redemption price) multiplied by 28,541,246 Class A ordinary shares, which is the maximum number of Class A ordinary shares that may be redeemed for a \$10.00 purchase price per share and still maintain at least \$5,000,001 of net tangible assets. - (3) Actual share amount is prior to any forfeiture of founder shares and as adjusted share amount assumes no exercise of the underwriters' overallotment option. - (4) The "as adjusted" additional paid-in capital calculation is equal to the "as adjusted" total shareholders' equity of \$5,000,001, plus the par value of the Class A ordinary shares outstanding of \$146, plus the par value of the Class B ordinary shares outstanding of \$750, less the accumulated deficit of \$12,538.
+As of March 5, 2021, we have not borrowed any amount under the promissory note with our sponsor. - (2) We will account for the 15,333,334 warrants to be issued in connection with this offering (the 10,000,000 warrants included in the units and the 5,333,334 private placement warrants, assuming the underwriters' over-allotment option is not exercised) in accordance with the guidance contained in ASC 815-40.
+Such guidance provides that because the warrants do not meet the criteria for equity treatment thereunder, each warrant must be recorded as a liability.
+Accordingly, we will classify each warrant as a liability at its fair value.
+This liability is subject to re-measurement at each balance sheet date.
+With each such re-measurement, the warrant liability will be adjusted to fair value, with the change in fair value recognized in our statement of operations. - (3) Upon the completion of our initial business combination, we will provide our public shareholders with the opportunity to redeem their public shares for cash equal to their pro rata share of the aggregate amount then on deposit in the trust account, calculated as of two business days prior to the consummation of the initial business combination, including interest (which interest shall be net of taxes payable by us), subject to the limitations described herein whereby we may not redeem public shares in an amount that would cause our net tangible assets to be less than \$5,000,005, either prior to or upon consummation of an initial business combination, after payment of the deferred underwriting commission, and any limitations (including, but not limited to, cash requirements) created by the terms of the proposed business combination.
+The value of Class A ordinary shares that may be redeemed is equal to \$10.00 per share (which is the assumed redemption price) multiplied by 26,946,579 Class A ordinary shares, which is the maximum number of

-MANAGEMENT'S DISCUSSION AND ANALYSIS
+- Class A ordinary shares that may be redeemed for a \$10.00 purchase price per share and still maintain at least \$5,000,005 of net tangible assets. - (4) Actual share amount is prior to any forfeiture of founder shares and as adjusted share amount assumes no exercise of the underwriters' over-allotment option. - (5) The "as adjusted" additional paid-in capital calculation is equal to the "as adjusted" total shareholders' equity of \$5,000,005, plus the par value of the Class A ordinary shares outstanding of \$305, plus the par value of the Class B ordinary shares outstanding of \$750, less the accumulated deficit of \$615,603.

-OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS